 The Company has participated in the State of New Jersey's Technology Business Tax Certificate Transfer Program (the "Program") sponsored by the New Jersey Economic Development Authority.
 The Program enables approved biotechnology companies with unused net operating losses and unused research and development credits to sell these tax benefits for at least 80% of the value of the tax benefits to unaffiliated, profitable corporate taxpayers in the state of New Jersey.
-The Company received net proceeds of \$4.3 million during the three and six months ended March 31, 2024 from the sale of New Jersey state net operating losses through the Program, which is included in other income in the unaudited interim consolidated statements of operations.
+The Company received net proceeds of \$4.3 million during the nine months ended June 30, 2024 from the sale of New Jersey state net operating losses through the Program, which is included in other income in the unaudited interim consolidated statements of operations.
+No such proceeds were received during the three months ended June 30, 2024 or during the three and nine months ended June 30, 2023.

-i.
 Reverse stock split